 Food Recommendations for Lisbon Fall 2018:

-Last week I returned from my annual two-month summer stint in Portugal and I'm happy to confirm that the food and wine scene is hotter than ever!
+I recently returned from my annual two-month summer stint in Portugal and I'm happy to confirm that the food and wine scene is hotter than ever!
 I've been visiting restaurants, wine bars, and wineries around the country for a few years now and this is the first time I've seen such a sophisticated gastronomic explosion taking over the city.
 Locals and visitors alike are demanding creativity, quality, and consistency and they are getting that and much more.
 If you've ever thought about going to Portugal, you need to go now!
 I've listed some of my favorite places in Lisbon below to get you started.

 If you're interested in a more personalized list for your trip to Portugal, contact us.
 Bom proveito!